-The Group is a short- to medium-term lenger to the residential property market.
-To the extent that there is deterioration in the level of house prices that affects the properties that the Group's loans are secured against, there is a risk that the Group may not recoup its full exposure.
-This is mitigated by the short-term nature of the loans and the conservative level of loan to value that the Group is prepared to lend at b) Credit risk c) Liquidity risk
+The Group is a short- to medium-term lender to the residential property market.
+To the extent that there is deterioration in the level of house prices that affects the properties that the Group's loans are secured against, there is a risk that the Group may not recouplits full exposure.
+This is mitigated by the short-term nature of the loans and the conservative level of loan to value that the Group is prepared to lend at.

+b) Credit risk

-Customer credit risk is mitigated through the Group's credit control policies, which are in place to ensure that our customers have an appropriate credit history and are monitored on an ongoing basis
+Customer credit risk is mitigated through the Group's credit control policies, which are in place to ensure that our customers have an appropriate credit history and are monitored on an ongoing basis.